Android Debug Bridge, popularly known as ADB USB Drivers is a “connection” for android developers to work out bugs in their Android applications.

-ADB Drivers are very fickle sometimes, especially when paired with the Windows Operating System.
+ADB USB Drivers are very fickle sometimes, especially when paired with the Windows Operating System.
 If you are having trouble connecting even with the drivers installed, try restarting or reinstalling, then restarting your PC.
-Most ADB drivers, For example in case with Samsung, would be installed alongside a PC application.
-This PC application is usually media management or PIM management suite.
+For example, most ADB USB Drivers would be installed alongside a PC application in the case of Samsung.
+This PC application is usually a media management or PIM management suite.
 Other devices like ZTE smartphones will have their download for the drivers-only.
 They can be installed just like any other program, and then you can connect the device to your PC.
 Then again, other smartphones, especially those that use the basic, unadulterated version of Android, will have their drivers preinstalled if you install the Android SDK.
-ADB works in a simple client/server architecture and is made up of three key components, namely
+ADB works in a simple client/server architecture and is made up of three key components, namely.

-A client on the host system that connects to the server, which can be an ADB shell or ADB logcat command that runs on a terminal to the Dalvik Debug Monitor Server (DDMS) tool.
+A client on the host system that connects to the server can be an ADB shell or Android Debug Bridge logcat command that runs on a terminal to the Dalvik Debug Monitor Server (DDMS) tool.

 An ADB daemon that runs on the Android device/emulator as part of the Android USB framework and interacts with the server to help manage the Android-powered device.